 Yes of course!
 Just look for looser fitting pants and bodysuits.
 If the clothes are too tight over the nappy cover they may press down the wool cover and wick moisture through the cover.
 You can also buy these Engel Bodysuit Extensions that can add extra room in your other baby clothing as they are not usually cut for cloth nappy wearers - just check the buttons will align.

 Yes, you can!
 We’ve always used them all year round.
 Even when it gets to those really hot days you'll be surprised just how cool baby’s bum is when changing the nappy.
 Merino wool is famous for it's ability to stabilise body temperature.
-And wool is definitely preferable to using a PUL cover which doesn’t breath as well and can get hot and sweaty down there.
-We just use them like little shorts in the summer with a t-shirt or singlet and my boys have always seemed really comfortable with that.
+And wool is definitely preferable to using a PUL cover which doesn’t breath and can get humid and sweaty.
+We use them like little shorts in the summer with a t-shirt or singlet and my boys have always seemed really comfortable in them.
 If you’d prefer a wool cover that has less skin contact then you can opt for the boiled wool cover which mostly just covers the nappy itself and doesn’t have the wide waistband and leg cuffs.
-I have some customers who live in warmer humid areas like NT that prefer the Engel wool nappy pants – they need more lanolising and more frequent nappy changes but they work remarkably well for such a light cover and are great for those really hot days.
-We’ve tried all and have a few in rotation but the Disana nappy pants just work so well and our boys seem to find them very comfy, so we’ve mostly used those.
+I have some customers who live in warmer humid areas like QLD, NT that love the Engel wool nappy pants – they need more lanolising and more frequent nappy changes but they work remarkably well for such a light cover and are great for those really hot days.
+We’ve tried all and have a few in rotation but the Disana nappy pants just work so well and our boys seem to find them very comfy, so we have mostly used those throughout the year.